RedisLabs/redislabs-docs/content/rs/concepts/data-access/oss-cluster-api.md

 ---
-Title: Cluster API Architecture
+Title: OSS Cluster API Architecture
 description:
 weight: $weight
 alwaysopen: false
 ---
-The Redis Cluster API support in Redis Enterprise Software (RES) provides a simple mechanism for Cluster enabled Redis clients to learn and know the cluster topology.
+The Redis OSS Cluster API support in Redis Enterprise Software (RES) provides a simple mechanism for Cluster enabled Redis clients to learn and know the cluster topology.
 This enables clients to connect directly to an RES proxy on the node hosting the master shard for the data being